purduesigbots/ChangeUp-15in/README.md

 intake::move(0);
 ```

-This type of time-based movement can good enough for many subsystems, but some
+This type of time-based movement is good enough for many subsystems, but sometimes
-may require more precision, such as lifts, flywheels, etc.
+more precision is required.
 In these cases PID is the best option.
-Vex motors have a built-in PID that can be
-used through the `moveVelocity`, `moveAbsolute`, and `moveRelative` commands.
+Vex motors have a built-in PID that can be used through the `moveVelocity`, `moveAbsolute`, and `moveRelative` commands.
 Here is an example of their usage:
 ```
 intake::motors.moveAbsolute(180); // move 180 degrees
-while(!intake::motors.isStopped())
+while(!intake::motors.getPosition() != 180)
-  delay(10); //wait until the motor stops moving
+  delay(10); //wait until the motor reaches the target
 ```
 Documentation on how to use the built-in functions can be found [here](https://okapilib.github.io/OkapiLib/classokapi_1_1Motor.html).